ScienceParkStudyGroup/2021-March-R-geospatial-data-workshop/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed <a href="https://datacarpentry.org/geospatial-workshop/setup.html"</a>.
+They should have   a <a href="https://datacarpentry.org/geospatial-workshop/setup.html">few specific software packages installed</a>.
 </p>

 {% comment %}